haideralp/Cloud_monitoring/README.md

 ## What Is Cloud Monitoring ?
 - Cloud monitoring is a broad category that includes monitoring of web and cloud applications, infrastructure, networks, platform, application, and micro-services.

+## Four Golden Signals That Should Be Monitored.

 ## Benefits of cloud monitoring

 - Monitoring is crucial to make sure that all the services which you are using on the cloud are running smoothly and efficiently.
 Such a strategy should focus on identifying when service-level objectives (SLOs) are not being met, likely negatively affecting the user experience.
 So, then what are the benefits of leveraging cloud monitoring tools?
 With cloud monitoring: